rebeccaf1918/deploytopython2/README.md

 ## Requirements & Instructions
-In order to complete my work, I imported the libraries required to view and manipulate the data:
+In order to complete my work, I imported the libraries required as listed in the requirements.txt file.